Jon Derek (Vocals/Rhythm

 After touring the UK with Hank Locklin again in April 1970, Country Fever finally fulfilled a very successful 12-day tour of the North East of England in

-May 1970 - one in which they had to cancel twice before so that they could tour with this legendary star!
+May 1970 - one in which they had to cancel twice before, so that they could tour with the legendary Mr Locklin.

 Melody Maker, New Musical Express and Record Mirror.